 Because most of the projects take only an hour or two to develop, you can use selected projects as tests that are done in computer lab.
 That of course is the only sure way to see whether your students can do the applied objectives for this book.
 And the major goal of our book is to help your students meet those objectives at a professional level.

-All of the solutions to the projects are also included on the Instructor's CD.
+All of the solutions to the projects are also included in the instructor's materials.
 That way, you can present them in class or compare them with your students' solutions.

 Projects database